allisonamber/AbelmoschusEsculentus/README.md

 	size="512, 328"
 	circle="true">

 Allie Par.
-5: Okra as a staple ration on slave ships to keep enslaved peoples alive, common enslaved peoples private gardens and businesses, a reminder of home
+4: Okra as a staple ration on slave ships to keep enslaved peoples alive, common enslaved peoples private gardens and businesses, a reminder of home.
+Twitty states, "the Old South is a place where people use food to tell themselves who they are, and to tell stories about where they've been" (Twitty xii).
+And "In cooking, the sttyle of southern food is more verb than adjective; it is the exercise of specific histories, not just the result" (8).
 <param ve-image
 	label="Michael Twitty: chef and food historian" description="Photo by Jonathan M. Lewis"